-Hearing Loss Causes & Treatment in Manhattan NYC
+Hearing Loss Testing & Treatment at Madison ENT in Manhattan, NYC

 When people think of hearing loss, they often believe it only affects seniors.
 But did you know that approximately 26 million Americans between the ages of 20 and 69 experience some form of Noise-Induced Hearing Loss?
 That number doesn’t even include those under 69 who experience hearing loss due to other factors, some of which are listed below.

 Noise-Induced Hearing Loss (NIHL)

 In most cases, damage will occur over time.
 Sounds less than 75 decibels will not cause hearing loss, but anything over 85 decibels may be harmful to our ears.
 Common sources of noises over 75 dB include music & live events, power tools such as chainsaws or leafblowers, or even car horns in traffic.

 Sleep apnea doesn’t only affect your sleep, it also increases your risk of losing your hearing due to the effects of the vascular supply to the inner ear.
 In a recent study conducted by American Thoracic Society, people with sleep apnea had a 31 percent increased risk of high-frequency impairment and 90 percent of people had an increased risk of low-frequency hearing impairment.

 Due to smoking’s effect on vascular supply to the auditory system, smoking can cause hearing loss in both smokers and people who live with smokers.